App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 Loan principal is the amount of money you borrow.
-Lenders may provide principal as a lump sum of money for a specific or general purpose.Principal is generally the foundation of a closed-end credit product, including personal loans, auto loans, and student loans.
+Lenders may provide principal as a lump sum of money for a specific or general purpose.Principal is generally the foundation of a closed-end credit product, including mortgage loans, personal loans, auto loans, and student loans.
 In addition to repaying principal, borrowers may also have to pay interest charges and fees over the life of the loan.Borrowers are generally expected to repay loan principal in full by the end of the repayment term, plus any interest charges and fees that may apply.
 Below we highlight how loan principal works.

 Understanding Loan Principal